 Have once a month roundtable sessions.
 Get the team to bring notes on successful and unsuccessful deals so everyone can learn how to improve outcomes and actions.

 Another way to do this is 1-on-1 with individual team members.
 Not only for assessing winning and losing calls, but to work through any performance issues and see how salespeople can be more effective.

 How well does your sales team know competitors?

 Do you have an up-to-date battlecard to provide an accurate comparison of how to beat competitors?

-Whether setting this as a project for yourself, or working with a third-party provider, battlecards are useful sales enablement tools that can empower and inform sales teams.
+Whether setting this as a project for yourself or working with a third-party provider, battle cards are useful sales enablement tools that can empower and inform sales teams.

-#9: Shadowing exercises
+9: Shadowing exercises

-The aim of this exercise is for the less experienced, perhaps less confident team member to learn approaches and techniques that they can apply in their own calls, demos, and meetings.
+The aim of this exercise is for the less experienced, perhaps less confident team members to learn approaches and techniques that they can apply in their own calls, demos, and meetings.

 10: “Sell me this pen!”